tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/弹性集群指南/弹性集群管理/注意事项_intl_en.md

 Elastic clusters do not have nodes.
 Therefore, some features, which depend on node components such as Kubelet and Kube-proxy, are not supported.
 #### Node
 - Currently, adding or managing a physical node is not supported.
-- EKS nodes will be replaced by "virtual nodes", and each virtual node corresponds to a specified VPC subnet in the container network.
+- EKS nodes will be replaced by "supernodes", and each supernode corresponds to a specified VPC subnet in the container network.
-- The virtual nodes also support scheduling operations such as node affinity, taint, and cordoning.
+- The supernodes also support scheduling operations such as node affinity, taint, and cordoning.
-- The number of Pods that can be scheduled on a virtual node is only subject to the number of IPs in the corresponding VPC subnet.
+- The number of Pods that can be scheduled on a supernode is only subject to the number of IPs in the corresponding VPC subnet.

 #### Container network
 - The container network of an elastic cluster is a VPC which is at the same level as Tencent Cloud services such as CVM and TencentDB.
 Each Pod in the cluster occupies a VPC subnet IP.